PourroyJean/performance_modelisation/readme.md

 ## Content
 This package contains the following tools
-*   Frequency_check: used to determine what are the different frequency used by your processor during different scenario (AVX, Turbo...)
+*   tool_Freq: used to determine what are the different frequency used by your processor during different scenario (AVX1, AVX2, Turbo ON/OFF...)
-**  We are

 *   ...